The Application Process

 - There are two types of GRE Exams, the General Test and the Subject Test.

 - The Subject Tests measure knowledge and understanding in various disciplines.
-This test takes 2 hours and 50 minutes.

 - The GRE is required for admission to some veterinary schools, and for admission to most research-oriented post-baccalaureate programs (leading to M.S. and Ph.D. degrees).

 - The DAT is computerized and may be taken when you are ready.

 - It covers: natural sciences (biology, and general & organic chemistry), reading comprehension (natural and basic sciences), quantitative reasoning, and perceptual ability (two and three dimensional problem solving).